 Texas, like many other states, allows a Seller’s Broker, with certain restrictions, to “represent” both Seller and Buyer.
 When a Seller’s Broker “represents” both Seller and Buyer, the Seller’s Broker is not required to give 50% of the commission (that is, 3% of the 6% sales commission) to a Buyer’s Broker.

 In Texas, this dual “representation” (sometimes also referred to as “dual agency”) can take one of two similar forms.

 The first of these two forms of dual “representation” involves the Broker acting as a mere “intermediary” (Texas Real Estate Commission’s term) between Seller and Buyer, without providing any real representation to either.
 When this occurs, the Seller is not getting the Broker representation that is usually thought by sellers to be included in the 6% commission they are paying to sell their property, and the Buyer, as with the “default rule” described above, still gets no representation at all.

-In the second of these two forms of Texas dual “representation” also involves the Broker acting as an "intermediary" between Buyer and Seller, with the Broker appointing one of that Broker’s Sales Agents to “represent” the Seller and another of that Broker’s Sales Agents to “represent” the Buyer.
-This arrangement, like the first form of dual representation mentioned about, is rife with pitfalls.
+In the second of these two forms of Texas dual “representation” also involves the Broker acting as an “intermediary” between Buyer and Seller, with the Broker appointing one of that Broker’s Sales Agents to “represent” the Seller and another of that Broker’s Sales Agents to “represent” the Buyer.
+This arrangement, like the first form of dual representation mentioned above, is rife with pitfalls.

 The second form of dual “representation” asks us to naively believe that the two Sales Agents, both of whom work for the same Broker, and who perhaps have offices or desks in close proximity to each other, who may attend Realtor training sessions together, and who might even socialize with each other outside of work, will not put their best interests of closing the deal — and getting paid — above the respective interests of the Seller and Buyer whom they supposedly represent.
 This is not an indictment of Sales Agents; rather, it is simply an acknowledgment of human nature.